 - GRE scores (Test scores may be waived, if an applicant has 2 or more years of relevant work experience.
-An applicant may submit, to the ETCMA Graduate Review Committee, a portfolio of work, along with appropriate descriptions and narrative justification of the relevancy of the work experience to the candidate's suitability for graduate degree study. ie.: explanation of audience, purpose of each of the samples, and the applicant's role in creating them.) - An essay focusing on why the applicant has chosen an online learning/hybrid environment for an MS degree in Information Design and Communication, essay should also include which track an applicant is interested in pursuing and a list of elective courses the applicant is most interested in taking and why these courses support the applicant's professional/academic goals. (essay should be at least 2 pages, double-spaced, and typed) NOTE: indicating a track of interest does not lock a student into a commitment for that specific track.
+An applicant may submit, to the ETCMA Graduate Review Committee, a portfolio of work, along with appropriate descriptions and narrative justification of the relevancy of the work experience to the candidate's suitability for graduate degree study. ie.: explanation of audience, purpose of each of the samples, and the applicant's role in creating them.) - An essay focusing on why the applicant has chosen an online learning environment for an MS degree in Information Design and Communication, essay should also include which area of study an applicant is interested in pursuing and a list of elective courses the applicant is most interested in taking and why these courses support the applicant's professional/academic goals. (essay should be at least 500 words).
+NOTE: indicating an area of interest does not lock a student into a commitment for that specific area.
 The student can change his/her mind. - A timed essay.
 Contact the Program Assistant, Donna McPherson, tcom@spsu.edu, to schedule a day and time to write the essay.
 The essay topic and instructions will be sent via email, on the day scheduled.
-The applicant is responsible for timing the essay and sending an electronic copy back to the Department within three hours of beginning the essay.
+The applicant is responsible for timing the essay and sending an electronic copy back to the Department within two hours of beginning the essay.